EEP-Labs/ansible-roles-repository/docs/index.md

     ansible_<configuration>_inventory

-and the variable files is named
+and the variables file is named

     ansible_<configuraton>_variables